 No, a head coach and manager aren’t the same.
-Because there are similarities in the roles of head coach and manager, the terms are sometimes used to mean the same thing.
+Because there are similarities in the roles of head coach and manager, the terms sometimes mean the same.

 It’s the responsibility of both to get the best results from the players and to win soccer games.

-- So, head coaches and managers need good training methods to improve players, must be tactically aware to select the best formation for the team.
+- So, head coaches and managers need good training methods to improve players and must be tactically aware of selecting the best formation for the team.

-They have to know the players really well so they can pick the best team.
+They must know the players well to pick the best team.